Place de Brouckère

 The Place de Brouckère (French, /fr/) or De Brouckèreplein (Dutch, /nl/) is a major square in central Brussels, Belgium.
 It was created following the covering of the river Senne (1867–1871), replacing the Temple of the Augustinians, which was demolished in 1893.
 It is named in honour of Charles de Brouckère, a former mayor of the City of Brussels and professor at the Free University of Brussels, who played an important political role during the Belgian Revolution of 1830.
 The square measures approximately 50 by 350 m and is nearly entirely paved.

 The Place de Brouckère is located in the perspective of the Boulevard Émile Jacqmain/Émile Jacqmainlaan and the Boulevard Adolphe Max/Adolphe Maxlaan to the north, forming a "Y" crossroad, and the Boulevard Anspach/Anspachlaan to the south.
-The area around the square is characterised by the presence of theatres, a large cinema, hotels and restaurants, as well as some of the city's most important entertainment venues and shopping streets.
+The area around the square is characterised by the presence of theatres, a cinema, hotels and restaurants, as well as some of the city's main entertainment venues and shopping streets.
 It is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 4, 5 and 10.